Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 an MD5 sum calculation.
 The cookie values are then compared with one another.

-Since it is impossible to have two sockets on the same machine bound to the same NIC and port and operating independently, it's virtually impossible that the parties will generate identical cookies.
+Since it is impossible to have two sockets on the same machine bound to the same NIC and port and operating independently, it is virtually impossible that the parties will generate identical cookies.
 However, this situation may occur if an application tries to "connect to itself" - that is, either connects to a local IP address, when the socket is bound to INADDR_ANY, or to the same IP address to